 Venus is the bright dot in the sky in the center of the photo.

 This is all the photos for today.
 I hope you have enjoyed the photos!
-Please don't forget to share with your friends and family members!
+Please don't forget to share the blog post with your friends and family members!
 Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Instagram.
 These links can also be found on the top of the right sidebar.